cs1302uga/cs1302-minesweeper-alpha/README.md

 classes in this project will also introduce you to some elementary aspects of game programming.

-If you are not familiar with Minesweeper as a game, then please consult the [Wikipedia entry](https://en.wikipedia.org/wiki/Minesweeper_(video_game)) for the game, ignoring any mentions of recursion.
+If you are not familiar with Minesweeper as a game, we recommend playing a free, online version of the game.
+Just make sure to ignore the recursive elements of the game that uncovers more than one cell in a single click (more below).
+Our version will only do one cell at a time.
+After you've familiarized yourself with the game, play the oracle a few times to see the expected 1302 implementation.
+You should also consult the [Wikipedia entry](https://en.wikipedia.org/wiki/Minesweeper_(video_game)) for the game, ignoring any mentions of recursion.
 Once you're familiar with the basic gameplay, then continue reading this project description.